Skip to main content

 Setting up a Celestia light node

-This tutorial will guide you through setting up a Celestia light node, which will allow you to perform data availability sampling on the data availability (DA) network.
+This tutorial will guide you through setting up a Celestia light node, which will allow you to perform data availability sampling (DAS) on Celestia's data availability (DA) network.

 Overview of light nodes

 Light nodes ensure data availability.
-This is the most common way to interact with the Celestia network.
+This is the most common way to interact with Celestia networks.

 light-node